AReboud/MRR_melting_layer/README.md

 # MRR_melting_layer
-Algorithm to retrieve the melting layer from MRR netcdf file.
+Algorithm to retrieve the melting layer from MRR (Micro Rain Radar) netcdf file.

 ## How to use